tmyqlfpir/NotBlood/package/common/README.txt

     - Adds a special alt fire missile attack for pitchfork's charge up while quad damage is active
 * Sector behavior
     - Fixes room over room sector handling with hitscan calculations
-    - This lets hitscan weapons to be fired when floating above water
+    - Allow hitscan weapons to be fired when floating above water
+    - Prevent missiles from colliding with water surface sectors
+    - Fixes blood splatter not using closest sector
+    - Improves FX sprite handling regarding room over room transitioning
+    - Check wall collision for spent bullet casings movement
+    - Allow spent bullet casings to use water sector links
+    - Support spent bullet casings and blood splatter for moving sectors
+    - Lower gravity of bullet casings and gibs underwater
+    - Add player's velocity to spawned bullet casings
 * Hitscan projectiles
     - Makes enemies that use hitscan bullets spawn physical sprite based bullets with travel time
     - Projectile speed is adjusted depending on difficulty and if bullet is underwater